 Pecan Pie Bars

-On the heels of my last recipe feature, delicious Maple Pecan Butter Tarts is this Pecan Pie Bars recipe.
+On the heels of my last recipe feature, delicious Maple Pecan Butter Tarts is this classic Holiday Bars recipe.
 Yep, this season I’m all about the pecan-love!

-The thing that I love most about pecan pie bars is that they are the perfect handheld dessert, just like these Pecan Haystacks.
+The thing that I love most about these bars is that they are the perfect handheld dessert, just like these Pecan Haystacks.

-While a whole slice of pie is oftentimes too much for me, I love sneaking a bite-sized treat like this at leisure.
+While I love Chocolate Pecan Tart, sometimes a whole slice of pie is oftentimes too much for me, I love sneaking a bite-sized treat like this at leisure.
 It’s enough to satisfy yet not go overboard.